dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 #### 1. Add more users to an existing instance

--   With your Jetstream istnance active, launch the web shell
+-   With your Jetstream instance active, launch the web shell
 -   See the ids of your running Docker container with RStudio by running `docker ps`.
 You will need to write down or remember the first 5 digits of your CONTAINER ID (a long string of numbers and letters)

 -   To run commands inside that container, run